AVEVA/AVEVA-Samples-CloudOperations/basic_samples/Authentication/AuthorizationCodeFlow/JavaScript/README.md

 1. Make sure the sample client in the section above is running.
 1. Make sure Google Chrome is installed on your test system.
+1. Make sure the version of Chrome matches the version defined for the `chromedriver` dependency in [package.json](package.json).
+   - If the dependency needs to be updated in `package.json`, after saving, run `npm i` in a command prompt inside this folder to update the package.
 1. Update the [config.js](../src/config.js) file with the username and password for the Microsoft account that will be used to log in.
 The test is only written to work with a personal Microsoft account and must only prompt for only username followed by password (no Two-Factor authentication or other consent or informational prompts).
 Also if the location of the sample application has been modified then change the url location.

 ### Running the test from the Command Line